 Usually, when someone reaches the milestone of turning 100, it makes local headlines and might even go viral on social media — but what if that became the norm?

-But there might be some ways to dramatically extend the human lifespan even further: While there have been a number of studies in recent years, one that has arguably made the most waves was published in the journal Nature Communications last May.
+And there might be some ways to dramatically extend the human lifespan even further: While there have been a number of studies in recent years, one that has arguably made the most waves was published in the journal Nature Communications in 2021.
 It concluded, among other things, that humans could live up to 150 years.
 Yes, you read that correctly.

-Still, there’s the question of whether we would want to live that long, given that some diseases like cancer become more common as we age.
-There are also common conditions like hearing loss, cataracts, and neck and back pain that can make getting older uncomfortable, to say the least.
+Still, there’s the question of whether it would be a good idea to live that long, given that some diseases like cancer become more prevalent as we age.
+There are also plenty of common physical conditions — like hearing loss, cataracts, and neck and back pain — that can make getting older uncomfortable, to say the least.

 To better understand the complexities behind potentially living longer than ever before, we turned to demographer Mark Mather and Heather Whitson, M.D. of the Duke Aging Center.